<?xml version="1.0" encoding="UTF-8"?>

 <itunes:explicit>false</itunes:explicit>

-<itunes:image href="https://img.apmcdn.org/1857d8fa5a8a224a511b292277bf7e469ece952a/square/714a7d-20260513-a-hundred-dollar-bill-beneath-a-single-1993.jpg"/>
+<itunes:image href="https://img.apmcdn.org/b0c8566fb5b867615aa4f9a6e51c1723e97a0932/square/97fa1d-20260608-a-man-fills-up-his-vehicle-at-a-gas-pump-2000.jpg"/>

 </item>